ritikamotwani/ritikamotwani.github.io/about.md

 permalink: /about/
 ---

 <p>Hi, I am <span style="color: #FE7BB0">Ritika</span>.
-I am currently working as a Software Developer at Glints, Singapore.
-I am a web developer and an
-active Open Source contributor.</p>
+I am currently a CS Grad Student at NYU-Courant.
+I am a software engineer working on distributed systems, infrastructure, cloud computing and am an active Open Source contributor.
+I will graduate in May 2024 and am looking for full time opportunities from May 2024.
+I am also available to work part time or as an intern from January to May 2024.</p>
 <p>I like making things pretty and pink <i class='fas fa-star' id="star"></i>.
 In case you haven't noticed, I love cats too <i class="fab fa-github-square" id="paw"></i></p>
 &nbsp;
 &nbsp;